 Kids can also read (or have read to them) books about siblings that encourage them to get along.
 These might include The Evil Princess vs. the Brave Knight by Jennifer L. Holm; Lola Reads to Leo, by Anna McQuinn; The Unbudgeable Curmudgeon, by Matthew Burges; or anything from the Charlie and Lola series by Lauren Child.

 Listen to Music about Brothers and Sisters

-Creating and sharing a playlist in honor of the relationship between siblings is a fun way to celebrate Sibling Day.
+Creating and sharing a playlist in honor of the relationship between siblings is a fun way to celebrate National Siblings Day.
 For those who have local siblings, get together and listen to songs that have special nostalgia within the family.
 For those who have faraway siblings or siblings who have passed away, listening to songs that are reminiscent of times together can be therapeutic.

 Put some of these songs onto a playlist on Spotify or another music hosting site, or come up with your own list of songs:

 - He Ain’t Heavy He’s My Brother (1969) The Hollies